 Buffett looks for strong long-term growth as well as an indication of an upward trend.
-First, AAII’s Buffettology screen requires that a company’s seven-year earnings growth rate be higher than that of 75% of all of the companies.
+First, AAII’s Buffettology EPS Growth screen requires that a company’s seven-year earnings growth rate be higher than that of 75% of all other companies.

 It is best if the earnings also show an upward trend.
 Buffett compares the intermediate-term growth rate to the long-term growth rate and looks for an expanding level.
 For the next filter, AAII requires that the three-year growth rate in earnings be greater than the seven-year growth rate.

 Consumer monopolies should show both strong and consistent earnings.
 Wild swings in earnings are characteristic of commodity businesses.
 An examination of year-by-year earnings should be performed as part of the valuation.